 Is there anywhere I can wait before my counselling session begins?

 Yes, there is a seating area for you to wait ahead of your session and your counsellor will call you from here when it is time for your appointment.

 Can I bring anyone with me?

-Your counsellor will never discuss the contents of your sessions with anyone who accompanies you.
+In some cases, if you wish for your counsellor to meet someone, a short introduction can be arranged but your counsellor will never discuss the contents of your sessions with anyone who accompanies you.